What Is the Elder Justice Act (EJA)?

 Federal and state resources are available to victims of elder abuse at the Elder Justice Initiative of the U.S. Department of Justice.

-Talk to an older adult law attorney if unsure where to turn.
-They can help you understand the situation and find the best next steps.
+Talk to an older adult law attorney if you're unsure where to turn.
+They can help you understand your legal situation and determine the best next steps.

 Can I Solve This on My Own or Do I Need an Attorney?